 Our Seville marathon race review dates from 2015.
 Sevilla (as it is known in Spain) is a relatively flat city, promising the chance of fast times as well as running past some historic architecture.
 And it finishes in the old Olympic stadium, for a touch of pizzaz at the end!

 We only entered this race after running the Honolulu marathon 8 weeks before.
-We had done a load of training, but Richard was disappointed with his time in Hawai'i, at 4:59:59.
+We had done a load of training, but I (Richard) was disappointed with my time in Hawai'i, at 4:59:59.

 For us, getting there was relatively simple.
 We live halfway between Alicante and Valencia airports, but Valencia had the better flights direct to Sevilla.
 If you are coming from overseas, you will probably enter Spain through Madrid, and there are direct flights (or the high-speed AVE train) from Madrid to Sevilla.

 Cost of Entry.